ahochsteger/gmail-processor/docs/config-schema-v2.md

 ### Config.settings

-Represents a settings config that affect the way GMail2GDrive works.
+Represents a settings config that affect the way GmailProcessor works.

 * **Type**: `SettingsConfig`
 * **Required**: No